Hybrid Trajectory Optimization for Autonomous Terrain Traversal of Articulated Tracked Robots: Modeling

 The Searcher has coaxial left and right flippers, indicating its suitability for traversing terrain with little undulation in the longitudinal section.
-Therefor, the RTI model is developed in the longitudinal plane to obtain a reduced configuration description through the interaction between a simplified terrain and robot model.
+Therefore, the RTC model is developed in the longitudinal plane to obtain a reduced configuration description through the contact between a simplified terrain and the robot model.